Flow: Per-Instance Personalized Federated Learning Through Dynamic Routing: Introduction

 \section{Introduction}

-Federated Learning (FL) is a distributed machine learning paradigm where clients with resource-constrained edge devices collaboratively train a global machine learning model.
-In FL, each client updates a local copy of the global model weights using its local data, and sends updated weights back to a server.
-The server aggregates the weights and updates the global model.
-FL is beneficial for clients who do not have computational resources or the amount of data needed to train a model locally.
-However, it suffers from a well-known statistical heterogeneity issue: clients whose data distribution is different from the global data distribution wouldn't have performance incentives to participate in FL training due to the arbitrarily bad prediction performance of the global model on their data~\cite{kairouz2021open, tan2022Towards, fallah2020perfedavg}.

-\textit{Personalization} has been studied \cite{tan2022Towards, fallah2020perfedavg, arivazhagan2019federated} to incentivize statistically heterogeneous clients through improved prediction performance.
-Typically, a client trains the global model $\cWg{}$ and a personalized model $\cWp{}$, sending $\cWg{}$ back to the server \cite{deng2020apfl, liang2020think, collins2021exploiting, pillutla2022fedsim}.
-Clients use the personalized model $\cWp{}$ instead of the global model $\cWg{}$ for prediction.
-Recent literature consistently demonstrate that personalized models can achieve higher prediction performance than the global model aggregated over clients~\cite{fallah2020perfedavg, deng2020apfl, liang2020think, collins2021exploiting, pillutla2022fedsim, li2020fedprox}.
-Since these approaches create a personalized model specific to each client's data distribution, we refer to them as \textit{per-client personalization}.
+Federated Learning (FL) is a distributed machine learning paradigm that enables edge devices, known as ``clients'', which collaboratively train a machine learning model called a ``global model''~\cite{mcmahan2016fedavg}.
+However, because the server, which is the FL training orchestrator, does not have access to or knowledge of client data distributions, it poses a challenge of statistical heterogeneity \cite{li2020challenges, luo2022adaptiveclientsampling}.
+This heterogeneity hinders the server's ability to train an ML model on a large quantity and variety of data and also impacts the client's ability to benefit from a generalizable model without sharing any information about its data.
+To address this challenge, personalization has been studied \cite{tan2022Towards, fallah2020perfedavg} to improve prediction performance.
+Recent literature consistently demonstrates that personalized models achieve higher prediction performance than the global model aggregated over clients \cite{fallah2020perfedavg, deng2020apfl, liang2020think, collins2021exploiting, pillutla2022fedsim, li2020fedprox}.
+These approaches typically create a personalized model specific to each client's data distribution, and thus we refer to them as ``per-client personalization''.